UniExeterRSE/intro-version-control/_episodes/16_merge_conflicts.md

 has been merged into `main` on the remote repository.
 This ensures everyone can update their local repositories and make sure their work builds on top of the latest version of the common codebase.
-GitHub can be set up so that collaborators on a repository are notified when a new Pull Request is closed.
+GitHub can be set up so that collaborators on a repository are notified when a new pull request is closed.

 Finally, if you get a conflict when trying to merge `main` into a feature branch and the incoming changes affect the correctness of what you're doing, then